Xilinx/Vitis_Accel_Examples/host/multiple_cus_asymmetrical/details.rst

 processing where the compute units are asymmetrical i.e. connected to different memory banks.

-Kernel can be connected to different banks using vadd.ini file as below:
+Kernel can be connected to different banks using vadd.cfg file as below:

 ::